nicolausmaximus/Insta_api/README.md

 Automatic time stamp will be generated</br>
 User can get all details of his posts</br>
 User can search for a particular post using its id</br>
+Proper pagination algorithms have been implemented to keep a check on the user data(Internet consumption while using the system).

 </br>